miklevin/MikeLev.in/_posts/2023-04-19-going-from-blog-keyword-histogram-to-category-pages.md

 headline: "Improving My Website: Creating Category Pages with Jekyll Liquid Template"
 description: I wrote a program to create category pages for my website using the Jekyll Liquid template.
 I used a SQLite database to store topics and keywords, and deleted all previous category pages to create new ones based on the keywords.
 With the collections module's Counter, I created a keyword histogram and a dictionary of keywords and associated URLs.
 I am feeling successful today as I have taken a step towards improving my website by writing a list of slugs to a file.
 Join me on my journey.
 keywords: Python, Linux, Vim, Git, AI, SEO, Windows, LXD, WSL, YouTube, Microsoft, JupyterLab, Jupyter, Journaling, Jupyter Notebooks, GitHub, Code, Projects, Upgrading, Programming Languages, Conferences, Meetups, Deduping, Histograms, Category Pages, Markdown, SQLite, Database, Liquid Template, Slugs, File
-categories: microsoft, vim, container, journaling, python, youtube, seo, git, ai, wsl, database, jupyter, linux
+categories: ai, microsoft, container, seo, linux, vim, youtube, jupyter, wsl, python, git, database, journaling
 permalink: /blog/going-from-blog-keyword-histogram-to-category-pages/
 layout: post
 group: blog